 $ bodywork cronjob logs \ --namespace=YOUR_NAMESPACE \ --name=HISTORICAL_CRONJOB_WORKFLOW_EXECUTION_JOB_NAME

-Stream the workflow logs from a historical workflow execution job, to your terminal's standard output stream.
+Stream the workflow logs from a historical workflow-controller job, to your terminal's standard output stream.

 $ bodywork debug SECONDS